 Creating Curb Appeal in front of Biltmore House Posted on July 24, 2020 at 1:45 pm.Written by LeeAnn Donnelly To say that the summertime curb appeal in front of Biltmore House veers toward the dramatic would be accurate!
 Towering palm trees flank the front door, all of them carefully arranged in terracotta pots sturdy enough to keep the contents secure.
 For plantings this huge, their containers can measure up to 40 inches tall and 50 inches wide.
 Some of the containers in front of Biltmore are replicas made in Impruneta, Italy, the same town in which the home’s original pots were made in the late 1800s.
 For the reproductions, the faces and garlands were matched with the ones on the original pots.
 This year, Biltmore gardener Todd Roy created the plant design for the containers at the front of the house, the terrace that crosses the facade, as well as the pots at the base of the Rampe Deuce, across from the house.
 Guests often ask Todd and his cohorts on the horticulture team questions on how best to get the Biltmore look in their home gardens.
 Here are some of Todd’s favorite tips for creating dazzling container gardens at home.
 “Thriller, Filler and Spiller” To achieve a balanced container, Todd says to design with these basic components. • “Thrillers” are the upright, tall component. • “Fillers” are medium-height, middle-area plants. • “Spillers” are the plants that hang over and around the edges of the container.
 Select plants with similar watering needsConsult the plant tags for watering requirements so you are choosing plants that share the same maintenance schedule.
 TextureAnd finally, select plants with differing leaf sizes and colors for a full and lush effect.
 More about Biltmore’s historic gardens may be found here.

-Savor Summer with These Limited Release White Wines Posted on July 10, 2020 at 12:20 pm.Written by Jean Sexton Savor summer with these Limited Release white wines, handcrafted by Biltmore winemaker Sharon Fenchak to refresh your palate all season long.
-“Of course white wines aren’t just for summer,” said Sharon, “but they are uniquely suited to provide crisp, refreshing flavor and pair well with the kinds of lighter foods we enjoy most during warmer weather.”
-For the Biltmore Estate Limited Release series, Sharon seeks smaller lots of exceptional grapes from our partner vineyards in California and Washington, allowing her to showcase her skillful artistry in each bottle.
-Let’s take a look at four Limited Release white wines crafted from varietals that may be less well known than more mainstream whites such as Chardonnay and Pinot Grigio: 1.
-Biltmore Estate Limited Release Marsanne Our new Biltmore Estate Albariño makes any occasion seem special!
-Originally from France’s Northern Rhône region, Marsanne is a less well-known white varietal often blended with Roussanne.
-After selecting fruit from our California growing partners, Sharon handcrafts our Biltmore Estate Limited Release Marsanne to be light straw in color, with bright opening aromas of banana, kiwi, and lime.
-Refreshing with a nice acidity, this light-to-medium-bodied Marsanne offers a fresh flavor reminiscent of tart green apples.
-Perfect for summer sipping and outdoor entertaining like a classic Lowcountry seafood boil, our Marsanne is excellent with lighter fare such as orange chicken, scallops, and fish tacos, or spinach salad with raspberry vinaigrette.
-For desserts, consider key lime pie and lemon pound cake.
-If you’ve already discovered that you’re a fan of Biltmore’s other food-friendly white wines, we predict you’ll love getting to know our Marsanne!
-2. Biltmore Estate Limited Release Orange Muscat Savor summer with our Limited Release white wines, including Orange Muscat Although it has old-world origins in Italy and France, Orange Muscat is better known today through new-world plantings in the U.S. and Australia.
+Savor Summer with Biltmore’s Limited Release White Wines Posted on July 10, 2020 at 12:20 pm.Written by Jean Sexton Savor summer with Biltmore Estate Limited Release white wines, handcrafted by Sharon Fenchak, Executive Winemaker, and refresh your palate all season long.
+“Of course, white wines aren’t just for summer,” said Sharon, “but they are uniquely suited to provide crisp, refreshing flavor and pair well with the kinds of lighter foods we enjoy most during warmer weather.”
+For our Biltmore Estate Limited Release wines, Sharon seeks smaller lots of exceptional grapes from our partner vineyards in California and Washington, allowing her to showcase her skillful artistry in each bottle.
+Let’s take a look at four Limited Release white wines crafted from varietals that may be less well known than more mainstream whites such as Chardonnay and Pinot Grigio: Biltmore Estate® Limited Release white wines makes any occasion more special!
+1. Biltmore Estate® Limited Release Dry Riesling Originally from Germany’s Rhine River region, Riesling is a versatile white varietal that lends itself to a wide range of styles from lightly sweet to quite dry.
+After selecting fruit from our California growing partners, Sharon handcrafts our Biltmore Estate Limited Release Dry Riesling to be refreshing and approachable with light floral notes and hints of spearmint.
+Delicate flavors of lime, kiwi, and honeydew add to its vibrant profile.
+Versatile and round, this light-to-medium-bodied Dry Riesling is perfect for summer sipping and outdoor entertaining.
+It pairs well with pecan-crusted trout, sushi, and vegetarian pad Thai or lo mein.
+Sip a glass on the porch after a long day at work, or savor it with dinner—especially if you picked up something tasty on your way home!.
+If you’ve already a fan of Biltmore’s other food-friendly white wines, we predict you’ll love getting to know our Dry Riesling!
+2. Biltmore Estate® Limited Release Orange Muscat Our Limited Release Orange Muscat is perfect for sipping by the glass and in cocktails.
+Although it has old-world origins in Italy and France, Orange Muscat is better known today through new-world plantings in the U.S. and Australia.
 We handcraft this highly aromatic member of the Muscat family into a straw-colored wine with a luscious fragrant bouquet of peach blossom, honey, and ripe melon.
-Light-bodied, nicely balanced, and sweet-forward with flavors of honey and tropical fruit, our Biltmore Estate Limited Release Orange Muscat offers a clean, lightly tart finish that is surprisingly zesty.
+Light-bodied, nicely balanced, and sweet-forward with flavors of honey and tropical fruit, our Biltmore Estate® Limited Release Orange Muscat offers a clean, lightly tart finish that is surprisingly zesty.
 Savor this delightful “glass full of summer” with Mexican dishes, crab salad, spicy black bean burgers, Nashville-style hot chicken, fruit salad, angel food cake, and lemon tart.
-Most of all, be sure to sip it outdoors on the porch, or try it as the base of a refreshing summer cocktail like this Orange Muscat Mimosa or a pitcher of fruity sangria.
-3. Biltmore Estate Limited Release Roussanne Enjoy all our Limited Release wines, including Roussanne, this summer!
-Roussanne is a late-ripening white grape that originated in the Rhone region of France.
-While it is often blended with Marsanne, Sharon has chosen to handcraft this Biltmore Estate Limited Release Marsanne as a single varietal with fine grapes selected from partner vineyards in Paso Robles, California.
+3. Biltmore Estate® Limited Release Fumé Blanc Savor summer with Biltmore Estate Limited Release white wines like our versatile Fumé Blanc.
+Our handcrafted Fumé Blanc begins with an outstanding Sauvignon Blanc that we’ve allowed to age, deepening into a full-bodied, creamy wine with aromas of toasted coconut and almond.
+These rich aromas give way to caramelized notes of roasted pineapple and citrus, making this Limited Release white wine both tropical and spicy with a great mouthfeel and a punch of bright acidity.
 This medium-bodied pale gold wine offers scents of lime, pear, and coconut.
 It is soft, round, and nicely balanced with slight hints of minerality along with flavors of lime, kiwi, and tangerine.
-Pair it with lighter fare including fish tacos, trout, chicken salad with grapes and strawberries, or a wedge of Ibérico cheese.
-Refreshing and easy to drink, we suggest sipping a glass of Roussanne while relaxing on the porch—or take a bottle along to your next rustic cabin adventure or “glamping” getaway.
-4. Biltmore Estate Limited Release Sémillon Pack a bottle of Biltmore wine for your next spring picnic–Gewurtztraminer is always a good choice!
-Sémillon is native to France’s Bordeaux region.
-While it is often blended with other wines to give them more body and brighter flavor, Sharon opts to handcraft our Biltmore Estate Limited Release Sémillon as a single varietal to express its distinctive characteristics.
-The grapes are selected from partner vineyards in Lake County, California, and the resulting light green-gold wine features a bouquet of fresh pear, banana, and floral notes.
-Medium-light in body, our round, creamy Sémillon offers tastes of crisp apple, vanilla, and hints of oak along with good acidity and a soft finish.
-Enjoy it with pan-seared scallops, Crab Louie, grilled chicken Caesar salad, and party favorites including brie, savory vol-au-vent canapés, and petite fours.
-Serve this lovely white wine with a casual dinner, bring it along on a summer picnic, or simply sip it by the glass Savor Summer with Limited Release White Wines Vanderbilt Wine Club members receive a shipment of Biltmore wines each season, plus access to exclusive vintages, virtual tasting events, and more.
-Our Limited Release wines–including the four that we’ve highlighted in this post–are exclusively available on the estate, online, or through the Vanderbilt Wine Club®.
+Versatile and food-friendly Fumé Blanc is an excellent wine for a picnic or casual dinner at home.
+It pairs beautifully with a variety of dishes, from grilled chicken and shrimp to trout almondine, pistachio pesto pizza with burrata, navel oranges, ruby red grapefruit, and pecorino cheese.
+4. Biltmore Estate® Limited Release Gewürztraminer Pair Biltmore Estate Limited Release Gewürztraminer with a variety of flavors.
+Though often considered German in origin, Gewürztraminer grapes also have deep roots in Italy and the Alsace region of France.
+As a wine, it can range in flavor from lightly sweet to dry, making it an excellent choice with a wide range of foods.
+Our off-dry Gewürztraminer offers a fragrant bouquet of lychee, apple, and roses, and will delight your palate with slightly spiced notes of honeydew and key lime.
+Vibrant and refreshing with a good balance of sweetness and acidity, it pairs well with Caesar salad, Thai dishes, mahi fish tacos, calamari, cheesecake, and key lime pie.
+Turn a weeknight dinner into something special with this wine and an order of your favorite spicy Asian takeout.
+Savor summer with Biltmore Estate® Limited Release white wines Vanderbilt Wine Club members receive a shipment of Biltmore wines each season, plus access to exclusive vintages, virtual tasting events, and more.
+Our Limited Release wines–including the four that we’ve highlighted in this post–are available on the estate, online, or through the Vanderbilt Wine Club®.

 The Railcar Red Wine Runs Smooth Posted on June 26, 2020 at 2:15 pm.Written by Jean Sexton The Railcar Red Wine runs smooth–and we invite you to try it for yourself!
 The powerful red blend—handcrafted to honor George Vanderbilt’s personal ties to the American railroad industry—and as a complement to Biltmore Gardens Railway—is just the ticket for sipping and savoring with your favorite foods.
 The Railcar red wine is a powerful complement to Biltmore Gardens Railway The Railcar red wine runs smooth “The Railcar is a distinctive red wine crafted predominantly of Cabernet Sauvignon, Syrah, Petite Sirah, and Merlot,” said Biltmore Winemaker Sharon Fenchak.
 “I selected fruit from our vineyard partners in Paso Robles and Lake County—two outstanding grape-growing regions in California’s wine country.”
 As soon as you uncork The Railcar, you’ll experience its earthy bouquet that includes hints of caramel, vanilla, plum, black cherry, and baking spice.
 Cheers to the chill, grill, and thrill of summer entertaining On tasting this medium-to-large bodied garnet-colored wine, you’ll discover bright cherry, plum, and dried fruit flavors up front, a bit of spice, and nice full tannins that make it an excellent pairing partner with barbecue, smoked meats, and pasta with red sauce.
 Creating a distinctive label “When we first talked about creating this wine, we knew it would need a special label that showcased how distinctive it is,” noted Jill Whitfield, Senior Marketing Manager, Biltmore Wines.
 “With that in mind, we reached out to Asheville artist Bryan Koontz to see what he envisioned for The Railcar.”
 Bryan refines his graphite concept sketches for The Railcar red wine Getting on track with a local artist In addition to being an an exceptional artist who created original artwork for our 2018 Christmas at Biltmore Wine labels and our 2019 Spring Release label, Bryan is a train aficionado whose detailed illustrations of trains have appeared in books depicting the historic development of railroads in this country.
 Transitioning from graphite to watercolor Concepts and sketches He’s particularly knowledgeable about the types of steam engines that would have been in use in George Vanderbilt’s day, and he drew on that knowledge to create several concepts that he began to refine with a final destination in mind.
 “I knew about George Vanderbilt’s railway connections,” said Bryan, “and that he had his own private railcar.
 That was the height of luxury at that time, to commission a custom-made railcar and travel in style anywhere a train could take you!”
 Bryan’s initial concepts and early sketches were rendered in graphite pencil to provide the crisp clarity that characterizes his work.
 It’s a medium that lends itself to creating all the tiny details of a vintage steam engine.
 Refining the details Bryan at work on the label in his studio As the concept was refined toward its final iteration, Bryan used watercolors to bring the engine, its cars, and the surrounding landscape to life.
 The label nearing completion The final version looks so real you can almost hear the engine coming down the track toward you—perhaps pulling George Vanderbilt’s private railcar behind it!
 Enjoy The Railcar Red Wine along with Biltmore Gardens Railway!
 Biltmore Gardens Railway in Antler Hill Village From July 1, 2020, through February 15, 2021, marvel at Biltmore Gardens Railway, our botanical model train display located in Antler Hill Village.
 New this year, we’re featuring iconic American train stations crafted from natural materials such as leaves, twigs, and bark.
 Stroll through this fascinating display that hearkens back to the golden age of train travel, and celebrate the occasion with a distinctive bottle of The Railcar Red Wine, available at estate shops, online, or close to home with our Retailer Locator.